sguox002/leetcode/leetcode-all.md

 often seen optimization problem which one to choose first with adding new and kicking out old.
 ->>

-<<-861	Score After Flipping Matrix    		73.1%	Medium
-choose any row or column and toggle the row or column.
-Each row is interpret as a binary number. return the largest sum of all row numbers.
-greedy: toggle each row MSB to 1. then choose columnwise, to make majority to 1.
-->>

-<<-870	Advantage Shuffle    		46.1%	Medium
-A[i]>B[i] to maximize number of advantage (permutation of A)
-greedy: sort A and use the min greater element for A (since it asks for ordering B cannot sort).
-->>

 <<-871	Minimum Number of Refueling Stops    		31.8%	Hard
 given a list of station with position and gas amount, the car starts at 0 with initial fuel. return the min number of refuel to reach target. can be approached using greedy or dp.
 greedy: put all reachable gas into pq, and choose the max. when there is no gas to add, return -1.
-dp: convert to equivalent problem dp[t] represent longest distance using t refuels.
+dp: convert to equivalent problem dp[t] represent longest distance using t refuels. this kind of greedy is often seen using priority_queue. sort it, add it, pop the worst one.
 ->>

-<<-881	Boats to Save People    		47.4%	Medium
-given array of people weight, boat has limit of max weight and most 2 people. return the min number of boats
-greedy: two pointer carray the max + min.
-->>

 <<-891	Sum of Subsequence Widths    		32.7%	Hard
-sequence width = max-min.
-return the sum of width of all subsequences.
+sequence width = max-min. return the sum of width of all subsequences.
 - a fixed max and min pair can have a lot of sequences (with other elements each has 2 options)
 - single element does not contribute max-min=0;
 - sort it will solve our dilema since we do not care what the sequence will be.
+- A[i] as the max, all left choose or not choose 2^left.
+A[i] as min all right choose or not chosen, 2^right.
 ->>

-<<-908	Smallest Range I    		65.9%	Easy
-You can add any number in range [-K,K]
-greedy: if max-min>2K, otherwise get 0.
-->>

-<<-910	Smallest Range II    		27.0%	Medium
-add K or -K to each element, return the smallest range obtained.
-greedy: sort first, left shall add k, and right shall -k, the problem is where is the separation position. suppose add k at ith element, A[i]+K may become a new max, A[i+1]-k and it may becomes a new min (right bigger elements cannot be min). still need to compare with A[n-1]-k and A[0]+k.
-->>

 <<-936	Stamping The Sequence    		46.8%	Hard
 given a stamp string and a target string.
-The next stamp will replace the old one at the same place. do it reversely, remove the stamp string and replace with ?.
+The next stamp will replace the old one at the same place. do it reversely, remove the stamp string and replace with ?. find the order of printing.
 greedy: find one match and replace
 ->>

 <<-945	Minimum Increment to Make Array Unique    		46.5%	Medium
 each time you can choose to increase one element by 1.
-greedy: sort and them increase the next one. (increase previous will cost more) ->>
+greedy: sort and then increase the next one. (increase previous will cost more) ->>

 <<-954	Array of Doubled Pairs    		35.4%	Medium
-length is even, if we can reorder A[2i+1]=2*A[i]. use hashmap to get each number's occurrence, sort by the abs value and then start from the smallest and remove the 2x. greedy approach.
+length is even, check if we can reorder A[2i+1]=2*A[i]. use hashmap to get each number's occurrence, sort by the abs value and then start from the smallest and remove the 2x. greedy approach.
 ->>